top of page

 Feliway Friends (Multicat in the USA) is slightly different to other diffusers mentioned as it contains a synthetic version of feline appeasing pheromones (CAP) which a mother releases to her kittens.
 Similar to FFP, these are used to make kittens feel safe and protected; as well as aiding bonding and harmonious interactions between littermates.

 The Feliway Friends diffuser is recommended for multi-cat households to minimise tension and conflict by targeting behaviours such as blocking, chasing and fighting.
 I was initially excited to find a diffuser that suited my cats' specific needs but, unfortunately, the effects were minimal.
-I don't blame the diffuser itself as there were external factors, but of all those tested, this was most disappointing (for me).
+I don't blame the diffuser itself as there were external factors.

 Feedback is mixed, with some customers claiming it solved conflict issues and others stating that it made no difference.
 Many use Feliway Friends when introducing new kittens to existing cats without success, but this could be due to not going through the proper introduction process rather than a problem with the diffuser.